progrium/hotweb/README.md

 ### Root components
 The way we implement HMR with on-the-fly generated proxy modules means in order to pick up the new module exports, you need to access them through the imported names.
-When we redraw in Mithril it will call render on the top level component, and as it references subcomponents they will be updated references.
+When we redraw in Mithril it will render the top level component, and as it references subcomponents they will resolve to the updated references.
 However, because the root component is not re-evaluated, it will not update with changes unless you wrap it in a callback so it gets evaluated again.